Nuclear’s False Friends: France and China

 In the old Soviet reactor construction projects they used to tell the safety people they cant slow the project.
 When regulators instructed reactor operators to close plants, often communist party bureaucrats would overrule these instructions.
 This safety culture failure helped lead to Chernobyl and a myriad of other less reported nuclear disasters which have contaminated huge swaths of land.
 China has far less regulatory oversight than the old Soviet Union.
 The industry must basically regulate itself.
 Libertarians will be thrilled, the rest of us are legitimately concerned.

 Chinese Renewables: While having slowed in recent months, the Chinese economy is still by most measures booming.
 And while they have the worlds most ambitious nuclear program, it is dwarfed by both each of two renewables program.
 The Chinese wind program (which is already the largest in the world) and their solar PV program (which is on target to be the largest in the world this year) are both already larger than their nuclear program and are growing faster.
+In 2014 China spent $9 billion on new nuclear power construction, it spent $83 billion on new wind and solar power.
 Bloomberg is reporting that 72% of new energy investment between now and 2030 in China will be real renewables.
 US safe energy and climate disruption activists would be thrilled with this level of commitment.

 So when someone tells you we should follow the French and Chinese examples, you can respond by saying “by that, you mean prioritizing renewables over nuclear” and see if they agree.